sequelize/sequelize/docs/upgrade-to-v5.md

 - You can still use string operators by passing an operators map in `operatorsAliases`, but that will give you deprecation warning.
 - Op.$raw is removed

+### Pooling

+With v5 Sequelize now use `sequelize-pool` which is a modernized fork of `generic-pool@2.5`.
+You no longer need to call `sequelize.close` to shutdown pool, this helps with lambda executions. [#8468](https://github.com/sequelize/sequelize/issues/8468)

 ### Model

 **Attributes**